 A student must submit an official transcript to the Admission and Registrar's Office before consideration is given for transfer.
 The student is advised to submit his or her transcript(s) six weeks before the beginning of the semester.

 The student may be asked to complete a Credit Evaluation Worksheet and provide documentation from the sending institution about course content, faculty credentials, textbooks, or other criteria used in the evaluation process.
 Requests for evaluation of credit from schools that are not regionally accredited and that do not participate in the SCNS must be initiated by the student 12 weeks prior to the beginning of the term (but no later than the Drop deadline of the graduating term).
 The student plays an active role in collecting required data for evaluation.
 A transcript evaluation specialist reviews the documentation and renders a transfer decision based on Polk State's credit awarding policies.
 The student is responsible for reviewing all credit applied from transfer or articulation.
 The College is not responsible for misappropriated credit.

 A student may appeal a transfer decision by completing an online Transfer Action Request Form.
 The student is advised to provide thorough and complete documentation with the appeal.
 The appeal is entered on a Transfer Action Request form found under Admission and Registrar forms on the website.
 Many individuals are involved in the decision process: The Transcript Services Supervisor, the College Registrar, the Vice President for Academic Affairs, and/or one or more discipline-specific faculty members.
-Once a final decision is rendered, the student is be notified in writing through the Transfer Action Request process.
+Once a final decision is rendered, the student is notified in writing through the Transfer Action Request process.